 We’re helping employers fight the flood of class action litigation filed in recent years, particularly in the areas of wage and hour and equal employment opportunity.
 We’ve successfully defended over 150 wage class actions on behalf of clients like CVS, Gap and Sephora.
 Reporting on how we won two influential rulings in cases for Sears and Kmart despite unfavorable state law precedent, The Recorder wrote: "It takes a lot of moxie to rest a client’s defense on the contention that a state’s supreme court is just plain wrong.
 But an Orrick team climbed out on that limb last year and persuaded two federal judges to follow."

 There’s been an unprecedented increase in government enforcement and litigation in the employment arena.
 We’re helping clients navigate regulatory investigations and litigation involving pay equality, discrimination and whistleblowing, among other areas of increased enforcement.
-Our team includes a former senior trial attorney for the EEOC and a former Associate Solicitor for Civil Rights and Labor Management at the Department of Labor.

 We have employment lawyers in markets worldwide, helping our clients manage their global workforce.
 We handle a wide range of claims before UK-based employment tribunals, including wrongful and unfair dismissal, discrimination, and breach of contract.
 From our Paris office, we advise national and international companies on all aspects of French employment law, including employee representation, collective bargaining, collective redundancies, and mergers and acquisitions.
 We also have a strong record in collective litigation.
 And we work with our European Tech Companies team to advise on the myriad human resources issues that arise for early stage companies.